The Florida LTAP Center in partnership with the Florida Pavement Preservation Council presents the “Pavement Preservation Wednesday” Webinar Series.

-This is a hyrbid event, with attendees both in-person in Panama City and those online.
-If you are in Panama City and are interested in attending in-person, please email Chris Evers at email@example.com.
+This is a hybrid event, with attendees both in-person in Panama City and online.
+If you are in Panama City and are interested in attending in-person, please email Chris Evers at firstname.lastname@example.org.
 To join virtually, please register at the link below.

 - Listen as Panama City staff recount their experiences of dealing with Hurricane Michael and FEMA.

 - Hear how Pavement Preservation (or the lack thereof) can save or cost your community millions of dollars of available restoration funding after a major storm.